 - 2½ cups plus 2 Tbsp. all-purpose flour

 - 1 whole chicken (3-4 lb.), cut into 6–8 pieces, skin removed

 - 2 tbsp. sweet paprika

 - 2 tomatoes, peeled, cored, seeded, and chopped

-1. Bring an 8-qt. pot of salted water to a boil.
-In a bowl, whisk 2 cups of flour and 1 tsp. salt; form a well in the center.
-Add egg and ½ cup water to well; stir to form a dough.
+Bring an 8-quart pot of salted water to a boil.
+In a bowl, whisk together 2 cups flour and 1 teaspoon salt; form a well in the center.
+Add the egg and ½ cup water to well; stir to form a dough.
 Knead in bowl until smooth, about 1 minute.
-Using a teaspoon, scoop walnut-size portions of dough into pot.
-Boil dumplings until tender, 6–8 minutes.
+Using a teaspoon, scoop walnut-size portions of dough into the pot.
+Boil the dumplings until tender, 6–8 minutes.
 Drain dumplings and rinse in cold water; cover with a tea towel and set aside.